atWork Australia

 The atWork Australia Job Seeker Wellbeing Index

-The Index provides data driven insights on the needs of the different job seekers across eight key subgroups: (i) females (ii) First Nations peoples (iii) people living with disability, injury, or health condition (iv) youth (v) mature aged (vi) culturally and linguistically diverse (vii) refugees and (viii) people with prior justice system experience.
+The Index provides data driven insights on the needs of the different job seekers across eight key subgroups: (i) females (ii) First Nations Peoples (iii) people living with disability, injury, or health condition (iv) youth (v) mature aged (vi) culturally and linguistically diverse (vii) refugees and (viii) people with prior justice system experience.

 Key Finding 1: The current wellbeing of job seekers is low